Separative chemistry, materials and processes (MAT P2)

 • Materials and process chemistry

-- R&D engineer in a design office or in the nuclear industry, in the recycling industry or in the environment
+- R&D engineer in a design office or in the nuclear, recycling or environmental industries

-- Researcher / R&D or research engineer (after a doctorate for which this training prepares): conducting scientific studies and setting up technological projects
+- Researcher / R&D or research engineer (following a doctorate, for which this course provides preparation): conduct scientific studies and set up technological projects.

 Read more